WeCare: Relieving Family Caregivers’ Stress through Improving Communication at theHospital

 Interview: designed interview guidelines and conducted interviews

-Usability studies: designed the tasks, drafted the observer guide, and participated as a group
+Usability testing: designed the tasks, drafted the observer guide, and led the study

 Presentation: drafted the extended abstract for submission